Juhipawar-Magna/Dashboard-React-Js/README.md

 # Getting Started with Create Django Rest Api

-In the project directory, you can activate the enviroment:
+In the project directory,firstly  you can activate the enviroment:

 ### `dash/scripts/activate`

-In the project directory,you can
+In the project directory,you can direct to the full path:

+### `cd backend`

 In the project directory, you can run: